manzanorichjohnloyd19-svg/CANTEENORG/TESTING_GUIDE.md

 ---

-**Your system is now production-ready with persistent database storage!** 🚀
+**Your system is now production-ready with persistent database storage hahahahha!** 🚀